Admissions FAQ's

 • Yes, we will accept any writing-intensive course to fulfill the English prerequisite, regardless of the department (e.g., It doesn't need to be from a college or university English department.).

 • Many courses, particularly within the social sciences (such as sociology, psychology, history and economics), include a strong writing requirement and will qualify.
-As long as the course required significant writing assignments, you can use it to meet our requirement.

 • If you have any uncertainty about a specific course, please submit our prerequisite equivalency form for review.

 • Yes.
-If your undergraduate institution accepted the IB credit toward your degree, it is reflected on your undergraduate transcript and verified by AADSAS, then we would consider the course as meeting our prerequisite.
+If your undergraduate institution accepted the IB credit toward your degree, and it is reflected on your undergraduate transcript and verified by AADSAS, then we would consider the course as meeting our prerequisite.

 • The only exception is biology.
 However, we will accept upper-level biology courses in lieu of the general Biology prerequisite.